PookieBuns/fzf-sesh/README.md

 ## But sesh already provided bindings for fzf in the README

 Yes, but currently, the bindings don't support for nerd font icons.
-This script adds nerd font icons to the fzf picker, and handles the post processing of the selection that gets sent to `sesh connect`.
+This script bridges the gap by adding nerd font icons to the fzf picker, and handles the post processing of the selection that gets sent to `sesh connect`.

 ## Prerequisites